shootthesound/lora-the-explorer/README.md

 1. **Set up paths**: Use the "LoRA Paths" tab to scan your LoRA directory for autocomplete, and choose your default save directory
 2. **Experiment**: Try different operations - each tab has usage guides and presets
-3. **Start simple**: Begin with basic merging or subtraction or trying advanced layer techniques.
+3. **Start simple**: Begin with basic merging or difference operations or trying advanced layer techniques.
 My tip is to find a great style lora and merge a character into it with face layers.

 ## 🎯 Key Features

-### LoRA Subtraction
+### LoRA Difference
 Remove unwanted influences from LoRAs:
 ```
 Style_LoRA - Character_LoRA = Clean_Style_LoRA